-120 The Administrative Court issued judgements on misuse of administrative resources and violations of electioncampaign rules and several criminal cases were initiated by the General Prosecutor's Office.
+The Administrative Court issued judgements on misuse of administrative resources and violations of electioncampaign rules and several criminal cases were initiated by the General Prosecutor's Office.

-121 The Court noted that 'the practice of using an impermissibly low level and morally reprehensible expressions cannot be attributed to only one political force and was present in the public speeches of a number of contestants and their representatives, regrettably becoming a permanent component of the political discourse in Armenia.'
+The Court noted that 'the practice of using an impermissibly low level and morally reprehensible expressions cannot be attributed to only one political force and was present in the public speeches of a number of contestants and their representatives, regrettably becoming a permanent component of the political discourse in Armenia.'

-122 According to paragraph 25 of the 1999 OSCE Istanbul Document, OSCE participating States committed themselves "to follow up promptly the ODIHR's election assessment and recommendations".
-The follow-up of prior recommendations is assessed by ODIHR as follows: Recommendation 17 from the final report on the 2018 early parliamentary elections are mostly implemented.
-No recommendations 1, 2, 5, 6, 7, 8, 10 and 14 from the final report on the 2018 early parliamentary elections are partly implemented.
+According to paragraph 25 of the 1999 OSCE Istanbul Document, OSCE participating States committed themselves "to follow up promptly the ODIHR's election assessment and recommendations".
+The follow-up of prior recommendations is assessed by ODIHR as follows: Recommendation 17 from the final report on the 2018 early parliamentary elections is fully implemented.
+No recommendations from the final report on the 2018 early parliamentary elections are mostly implemented.
+The recommendations 1, 2, 5, 6, 7, 8, 10 and 14 from the final report on the 2018 early parliamentary elections are partly implemented.
 See also the ODIHR Electoral Recommendations Database.